The aftermath of "No, 'Open Source' does not mean 'Includes Free Support'"

 My bug reports are a work of art, you prick!
 I spent MY TIME on helping YOU to improve YOUR software!

-Your bug doesn’t bother me.
+Your bug doesn’t bother me (or my paying users).
 If it did, I’d have fixed it myself.
 When submitting a bug report, you are not working for me, you are working for yourself and the user community.
 The same way I was, when making the original software available free of charge (whether or not you want to do it is entirely your choice, I’m not asking you to).
 Does your bug report include a patch?
 If yes, then the problem’s solved for you, if not, then you are expecting me to come up with a fix.
 That’s a work order, here’s my bill.

 Ignoring bug reports is stupid!